Exercise Motivation Part 1: Tips You Can Use

 A major factor in keeping yourself motivated to exercise is finding something that you really like to do.
 "Behavioral activation" (BA), a new form of cognitive behavioral therapy, is based on the principle that an active lifestyle promotes more robust mental as well as physical health.

-"We are realizing that people are far more likely to stay with an activity if it matches their personality," says David Veale, a psychiatrist in London in his new book, Manage Your Mood (Robinson), a consumer handbook on BA.
+"We are realizing that people are far more likely to stay with an activity if it matches their personality," says Professor David Veale, MD, a psychiatrist in London in his 2015 book, Manage Your Mood (Robinson), a consumer handbook on BA.
 Veale's exercise guru is Jim Gavin, Professor of Applied Human Sciences at Concordia University in Montreal and a pioneer of lifestyle fitness coaching.

 "Finding our perfect personal fitness pursuit will not only help people with health and fitness, it will also help us to grow personally," Gavin says.
 Many of his clients "transform their lives by finding a fitness pursuit they love and therefore stick with."

 The key to loving exercise, it seems, is to know your own personality traits.
-Is your strongest trait sociability? spontaneity? aggression? or competitiveness?
-Are you internally or externally motivated? focused or unfocused? risk-seeking or risk-avoiding?
+Is your strongest trait sociability?
+Spontaneity?
+Aggression?
+Competitiveness?
+Are you internally or externally motivated?
+Focused or unfocused?
+Risk-seeking or risk-avoiding?
 These factors, according to Gavin, most affect our ability to persist in exercise.

 For example, says Gavin: "If you like to socialize, go for tennis rather than weight training.
 Or, if you're shy, you're more likely to be successful with yoga than racquet sports."